We are often asked for more information on various savings providers that are of interest to savers.

 We hope that you find this information useful and as always, if you have any feedback or suggestions as to who should appear in a future article, please let us know.

-The provider chosen this time is Bank and Clients (B&C), which re-entered the UK savings market earlier in the year.
-With the provider returning to the market, this is an ideal time to give you some background information and a good opportunity to get your feedback from any dealings you have had with them.
+The provider chosen this time is Bank and Clients (B&C), which re-entered the UK savings market in 2017.
+With the provider returning to the market, this is an ideal time to give you some background information and a good opportunity to get your feedback from any dealings you have had with them so far.

 Bank and Clients (B&C) is not a familiar name in the UK savings market to many, but has actually been around since 2014.
 B&C was formed when two long-standing UK organisations, Church House Trust and Ocean Capital were combined.